Superior Court of Justice (Ontario): Divisional Court

 The Divisional Court hears appeals from some judgments and orders of judges of the Superior Court of Justice and reviews or hears appeals from decisions of administrative tribunals.
 It hears all appeals from a final order of the Superior Court where the award does not exceed $50,000.00.
 The Divisional Court also hears appeals from Small Claims Court judgments exceeding $2,500.00 (there is no statutory right of appeal from a Small Claims Court judgment of less than $2,500.00).
 The Divisional Court consists of the Chief Justice of the Superior Court of Justice, who is president of the court, and such other judges of the Superior Court as the Chief Justice designates from time to time.
 Hearings take place before a panel of three judges except in the case of appeals from the Small Claims Court which take place before a single judge.
-The Divisional Court is a descendant of the court of the same name in England, which is part of the Queen's Bench division of the English High Court of Justice, and hears certain appeals.
+The Divisional Court is a descendant of the court of the same name in England, which is part of the King’s Bench division of the English High Court of Justice, and hears certain appeals.